biaslab/biaslab-hugo/content/member/mykola.md

 +++

 A team of researchers at a hearing aid company has developed a new algorithm for improving sound quality in noisy environments.
-However, before the algorithm can produce hearing aids, it needs to be optimized to run faster and use less power.
+However, before the algorithm can be used in hearing aids, it needs to be optimized to run faster and use less power.
 To address this issue, a separate team of engineers begins working on adapting the algorithm to the production environment: by implementing strategies for efficient execution and power management.
 A lot of time spend, and finally, teams deliver the product.

 Unfortunately, a strange thing happened: the barking was considered noise in the initial algorithm, but it is an essential sound for dog handlers.
 They want to hear their dogs!